clun/datastax-academy-samples/build-your-api/README.md

 # Building yout API on top of DSE

-URL of the course

 ### 1. Setup your environment

-Follow this instruction to setup your environment
+Follow this instruction to setup your environment.

-* Install Java and Maven
+* Install Git, Java and Maven
 ```
+brew install git
 brew tap caskroom/versions
 brew update
 brew cask install java8